EspressoSystems/cape/README.md

 Note: when making calls (not transactions) to the hardhat node, `msg.sender` is set by the hardhat node to be the first address in `hardhat accounts`.
-Since this is differnt from the behaviour we see with go-ethereum this can lead to confusion for example when switching from go-ethereum to hardhat to debug.
+Since this is different from the behaviour we see with go-ethereum this can lead to confusion for example when switching from go-ethereum to hardhat to debug.

 ### Separate hardhat node